 Mapping previously unrecorded names and stories of the Cairngorm Mountains, Am Monadh Ruadh, as used by people who live or work in the hills.

-Every family or group tends to have their own names for landmarks - with a story to go with them.
-The project will help to highlight complex connections and relationships between land and people, and add to current debates on wildness, 're-wilding,' communities' inclusion and exclusion - in access, decision-making, livelihoods - as well as climate change. |
+The project helps to highlight complex connections and relationships between land and people, and add to current debates on wildness, 're-wilding,' communities' inclusion and exclusion - in access, decision-making, livelihoods - as well as climate change. |

 The 'My Place' project creatively explores identity, belonging and 'home', with children and young people aged 7-17 from racialised or marginalised communities living within the Cairngorms National Park.

-Through outdoor activity workshops with storyteller Sarah and filmmaker Hannah, followed by indoor creative workshops, we are producing a zine that shares the young people's experiences of living here.
-With a focus on care and connection - to each other and where we live - the project was also a skill-share, while having lots of fun! |
+Through outdoor activity workshops with storyteller Sarah and filmmaker Hannah, followed by indoor creative workshops, young people created a zine focused on care and connection - to each other and where we live. |

 Relevant to the walks, I have: